Securing Connections: Best Practices for Video Communication Security - Subscribed.FYI

 Protect meeting access with passwords, waiting rooms, and host controls.
 Disable guest sharing privileges to prevent unwanted content from being broadcasted.
 For team communication platforms like Slack, create private channels with member permissions adjusted appropriately.

 Soapbox enables presenters to easily control audience capabilities during video sessions.
 Riverside.fm provides advanced permissions for secure remote interviews and podcast recordings.
+Explore more tools like these in our list of Video Communication tools.

 5. Monitor Activity